stealthBS/demo1-repo/Alarms.md

 #### ✅Early Sleep to Early WakeUp schedule
 Help to wakeup in Brahma Muhurta, help to recovery from *Nocturnal emission* as deepest REM sleep stages ('drooling of saliva' type sleep or restorative sleep stages) not happening here, day feels like long so get enough time to do work.
-(As deepest REM sleep not happeninng here, so early morning wakeup may effect the "morning wood" i.e. *Nocturnal penile tumescence* -- for this it's better for us to **switch** this wakeup pattern time-to-time like 'sometime early' and 'sometime late').
+(As deepest REM sleep not happening here, so early morning wakeup may effect the "morning wood" i.e. *Nocturnal penile tumescence* -- for this it's better for us to **switch** this wakeup pattern time-to-time like 'sometime early' and 'sometime late').
+And for this early morning schedule always prefer Complex Carbs & Casein protein food items, so you won't get lethargic or food comma or energy crash or *natural circadian dip* during work.

 | Time | Description | Frequency | Jarvis assistant alert |
 | ---- | ----------- | --------- | ---------------------- |